zachflower/flower.codes/http/links.md

 - [The Old Net](https://theoldnet.com/) come live in the past
 - [Website Carbon Calculator](https://www.websitecarbon.com/website/flower-codes/) how green is your website?
 - [MudBytes](http://mudbytes.net/) all the MUD snippets you could ask for
+- [textfiles.com](http://textfiles.com) no links list is complete without it

 ## Miscellaneous